 The Potlikker Papers reveals the clash of subcultures, of the old-school innovators and the new breed of chefs who combine provincial cooking with experimental techniques.
 It also attempts to tackle some of the thornier aspects of Southern cooking, including cultural appropriation and the romanticism of ingredients and dishes that were the direct result of brutal slave labor.
 The book is a primer on the changes in perception of Southern food and the brutal underbelly of its provenance.
 It should inspire the reader to dig deeper into food histories—being proud of what we have achieved despite hardship, but keeping in mind the struggles and horrors of Southern history.

 John T. Edge and the Southern Foodways Alliance (of which he is the director) are fresh on our minds.
-John T. MC’d our Friends of the Café Dinner with John Currence in August, and we’ll soon be visiting his hometown of Oxford for the SFA’s Annual Symposium this October.
-Tickets are available here.
+John T. MC’d our Friends of the Café Dinner with John Currence in August, and we always visit his hometown of Oxford for the SFA’s Annual Symposium.

 We’ve also been digging into our research for Project Threadways which has partnered with the Center for Cultural Studies at the University of Mississippi.
 John T.’s truthful and challenging work, as seen in The Polikker Papers, has set an extraordinary example for us as we begin our project.

 0 comments on “JOHN T.’S POTLIKKER PAPERS + A SYMPOSIUM”